mgtaylor119/deep-learning-challenge/README.md

 - **Features**:
   - The features used for the model include:
-    - NAME, APPLICATION_TYPE, AFFILIATION, CLASSIFICATION, USE_CASE, ORGANIZATION, STATUS, INCOME_AMT, SPECIAL_CONSIDERATIONS, and ASK_AMT
+    - 'NAME', 'APPLICATION_TYPE', 'AFFILIATION', 'CLASSIFICATION', 'USE_CASE', 'ORGANIZATION', 'STATUS', 'INCOME_AMT', 'SPECIAL_CONSIDERATIONS', and 'ASK_AMT'

 - **Excluded Variables**:
   - The following variables were removed from the input data as they were neither targets nor features:
-    - EIN Column
+    - 'EIN' Column

 ### Compiling, Training, and Evaluating the Model